tours in athens

 Best for: Food lovers at every level of culinary interest, market enthusiasts, anyone who wants the version of Athens that runs on taste rather than archaeology.

-Book an Athens food tour on GetYourGuide | Best Restaurants in Athens
+| Best Restaurants in Athens

-Athens by Night Tours
+Athens Night Tours

-Best for: First-time visitors wanting to see the illuminated monuments; summer travelers avoiding daytime heat
+Best for: First-time visitors wanting to see the illuminated monuments; summer travelers avoiding daytime heat Duration: 2–3 hours Price range: €25–€55 per person Book: Athens Night Tours on GetYourGuide

 Athens at night is a different city.
 The Acropolis lit from below against a dark sky β€” visible from rooftop bars across the city, from Monastiraki square, from the paths of Filopappou Hill β€” is one of the great urban views in Europe.
 A night tour builds a route around this, typically covering the illuminated Plaka and Monastiraki area with a stop for a drink and a view.